elgikore/set-wallpaper-hyprpaper-wallpaperengine/README.md

-# A Wallpaper Setter for Hyprpaper and Wallpaper Engine*
+# :framed_picture: A Wallpaper Setter for Hyprpaper and Wallpaper Engine* :night_with_stars:

 Bring the best of both worlds with a minimal GUI wallpaper setter for Hyprpaper (for static backgrounds) and Wallpaper Engine* (*using `linux-wallpaperengine`) for animated wallpapers in Hyprland.

 Designed with minimal dependencies in Python (Pillow being the only one) so that the script is portable.

 ---